 Realization of deferred tax assets is dependent upon the generation of future taxable income, if any, the timing, and amount of which are uncertain.
-We have provided a valuation allowance against certain deferred tax assets of Korea as of December 31, 2021 and 2020, because, based on the weight of available evidence, it is more likely than not (a likelihood of more than 50%) that these deferred tax assets will not be realized.
-As of December 31, 2021, we determined tax attributes expected to be realized prior to their expiration and recognized a deferred tax asset of \$2.6 million.
+We have recorded a valuation allowance against certain Korean deferred tax as of December 31, 2022 and 2021 because, based on the weight of available evidence, it is more likely than not that certain deferred tax assets will not be realized.
+As of December 31, 2022, we determined that all U.S. deferred tax assets and \$2.2 million of Korean deferred tax assets are expected to be realized prior to their expiration.

-As of December 31, 2021 and 2020, we have Korean tax loss carryforwards of approximately \$39.2 million and \$34.4 million, respectively, which are available to reduce future taxable income.
+As of December 31, 2022 and 2021 we have Korean tax loss carryforwards of approximately \$27.7 million, \$39.2 million and \$34.4 million, respectively, which are available to reduce future taxable income.
 These losses begin to expire in 2026.

-Additionally, we have Korean tax credit carryforwards of \$13.1 million and \$8.8 million as of December 31, 2021 and 2020, respectively, which are available to reduce future foreign tax liabilities.
-The foreign tax credit carryforwards begin to expire in 2022.
+Additionally, we have Korean tax credit carryforwards of \$14.2 million and \$12.6 million as of December 31, 2022 and 2021, respectively, which are available to reduce future foreign tax liabilities.
+The foreign tax credit carryforwards begin to expire in 2027.

-We have not recorded a liability for income taxes or withholding taxes on undistributed earnings of subsidiaries as of December 31, 2021 as we intend to reinvest such earnings outside of Korea for the foreseeable future.
-Given the Company's current and anticipated losses in Korea, the method of realizing the cumulative temporary differences related to foreign earnings is difficult to estimate.
-Therefore, the Company concluded it is not practical to estimate the related deferred tax liability.
+We have not recorded a liability for income taxes or withholding taxes on undistributed earnings of subsidiaries as of December 31, 2022 and 2021 as we intend to reinvest such earnings outside of Korea for the foreseeable future.
+The Company concluded it is not practical to estimate the related deferred tax liability.